- What is an internship?

 If you are successful and selected as a potential intern the following will happen:

-- The host organisation must have received this confirmation email from JobBridge before they can contact you to confirm your actual start date for the internship.
+- The host organisation must have received this confirmation message from JobBridge before they can contact you to confirm your actual start date for the internship.

 Start your Internship

-- On the day you start, the host organisation must immediately logon to their JobBridge account and enter the actual start date.
-It is a requirement of the Department of Social Protection (DSP) and enables them to process the additional €52.50 per week Internship allowance.
+- It is a requirement of the Department of Social Protection (DSP) and enables them to process the additional €52.50 per week Internship allowance.

 - Each month, the host organisation will logon and update the system as follows: